wahidhaa/playing_cards_in_R/README.md

 2. Creates a customized copy of the deck for each game, since card values differ by game:
-     - War:       Aces are high, worth 14.
+     - War:       Aces are worth 14 points.
      - Hearts:    Every heart is worth 1 point, the queen of spades is worth 13 points, everything else is worth 0.
      - Blackjack: Face cards (J, Q, K) are worth 10, Aces are set to